ibexa/documentation-developer/docs/tutorials/generic_field_type/7_add_a_validation.md

 // ...
 ```

-As a result, if a user tries to publish the Point 2D with just one value, they will receive an error message.
+As a result, if a user tries to publish the Point 2D with one value, they receive an error message.

 ![Point 2D validation](point2d_validation.png)